gitlabhq/omnibus-gitlab/doc/settings/redis.md

 Using multiple Redis instances allows you to configure Redis as a [Least Recently Used cache](https://redis.io/docs/manual/eviction/).
-Note you should only do this for the Redis cache and rate-limiting instances; the Redis queues, shared state instances, and tracechunks instances should never be configured as an LRU, since they contain data (e.g. Sidekiq jobs) that is expected to be persistent.
+Note you should only do this for the Redis cache, rate-limiting, and repository cache instances; the Redis queues, shared state instances, and tracechunks instances should never be configured as an LRU, since they contain data (e.g. Sidekiq jobs) that is expected to be persistent.